 Leica 35MM Summarit-M at f/2.5 full-frame vs. crop

 Indeed the above images show an interesting comparison between these modern lenses.
 I initially picked up a “busyness” in the leaves in the upper left corner and circular bokeh (spherochromatic aberration) to the right of the sign.
 It was especially pronounced with the Leica and Zeiss lenses, but not the Sigma.
-The 45mm DG DN simply renders a smooth, drama-free bokeh, the sort produced by the Zeiss glass I used with my Hasselblad V Series cameras.
+The 45mm DG DN simply renders a smooth, natural bokeh, the sort produced by the Zeiss glass I used with my Hasselblad V Series cameras.